 Sometimes there can come a point in life when we are looking for something else; something to shake things up, something which gives us the opportunity to stretch ourselves, test ourselves, something that takes us out of the ordinary flow of life....That or you made a drunken bet which you are now being held to!
-Either way ultra events are perfect to have a new challenge, and test yourself in a very different way.
+Either way ultra events are a perfect way to challenge and test yourself in a new and very different way.

-I fell in to the former category eight years ago.
+I fell into the former category twenty years ago.
 It began with an endurance walk of 50 miles across Scotland.
-I trained hard, it wasn't always easy to fit sessions in, but I made it to the start line ready to give it my best shot - and absolutely loved it!
-Fast forward 8 years, and I now compete as a runner at ultra marathons of all distances and have raced all around the world.
-So first warning: beware, endurance events are hugely addictive, because, believe it or not, they are a lot of fun!
+I trained hard, it wasn't always easy to fit sessions in around 4 small children, but I made it to the start line ready to give it my best shot - and I absolutely loved it!
+Fast forward 20 years, and I am now a competitive ultra-runner taking on challenges for varying distances and I have had the good fortune of racing all around the world.
+So first a warning: beware, endurance events are hugely addictive, because believe it or not, they are a lot of fun!

 My experience from ultra walker to ultra runner and competitor means that I can understand first hand what it is like take on these challenges.
-I have written the plan below to get you to the start line of Dixons Carphone Race to the Stones, fit and ready for the challenge ahead of you.
+I have written the plan below to get you to the start line of Race to the Caste, fit and ready for the challenge ahead of you.
 It is easy to follow and will lead you by the hand, gradually building your endurance base and fitness over the course of 16 weeks.

-Coupled with these plans I am also able to offer bespoke coaching.
-Being personally coached by me will allow you to have a plan which is tailor made to you and your particular life challenges, sporting ability and goals.
-The plan I write for you will be backed up with phone, email and text contact providing guidance, support and motivation.
-If you would like further advice on this visit www.kerrysutton.co.uk and contact me from there.
+If however you would like a more personalised plan I am also able to offer bespoke coaching.
+Being coached by me will allow you to have a plan which is tailor made to you and your specific life challenges, sporting ability and goals.
+The plan I write for you will be backed up with phone, email and text contact providing guidance, support, and motivation.
+If you would like further advice visit www.perpetualmotioncoaching.com or email Kerry@perpetualmotioncoaching.com